 Independence of the Seas.
 The flowrider really is a giggle. - Dave Mills

 Cruising is about finding the right ship for you.
-I prefer the elegance of Princess Cruises and the mid sized ships, some people love the size and incredible entertainment on Royal Caribbean's ships, and other, well... are just after a top notch cocktail!
+While some prefer the elegance of lines like Regent Seven Seas and Princess Cruises, and mid-sized ships, some people love the size and incredible entertainment on Royal Caribbean's ships, and others, well... might just be after a top notch cocktail!

-If you're looking for your first cruise or something different the best bet is speak to the experts and let them help you find the right ship for you.
+If you're looking for your first cruise, or for something different, the best bet is to speak to the experts and let them help you find the right ship for you.